Contact / Imprint

 Renowned SciFi magazine SPACE VIEW features REAL BUDDY in an article and interview with director/producer Frank Mirbach !!

-REAL BUDDY at FEDCON XX !
+REAL BUDDY at FEDCON !

 For the first time, we presented original props, set pieces and costumes to a large audience.
 What better event can one think of than Europe´s biggest SciFi convention ?
 Thousands of people came to see our exhibition during the four days of FedCon in Düsseldorf, shot videos, took photos and asked questions, the press was present also.
 REAL BUDDY T-Shirts and posters were sold, people had an exclusive first glance at our 1:6 Securicon guard action figure, soon available in a limited edition from SpaceArt (spaceart.de).

 Over 400 people were visiting the REAL BUDDY panel hosted by Robert Vogel with VFX supervisor Tobias Richter, prop maker Ralf Burmester and director/producer Frank Mirbach.
-For the first time we presented finished scenes from the film and an exclusive FedCon XX making of.
+For the first time we presented finished scenes from the film and an exclusive FedCon making of.

 We had nice conversations and a great closing ceremony with the stars from Star Trek, Aliens, Stargate, Star Wars and Galactica, Marina Sirtis, Richard Dean Anderson, Scott Bakula, Whil Wheaton, Lance Henriksen, Robert Duncan McNeill, Jeremy Bulloch, Kate Vernon ...